Hakbouj/-Building-A-Dashboard-With-IBM-Cognos-Analytics/README.md

-# Please Double click on Part A - Building A Dashboard With IBM Cognos Analytics.pdf to see the dashboard
+# Please click on Part A - Building A Dashboard With IBM Cognos Analytics.pdf
 # Thank You